12 ways to make your computer look and sound better

 As you interact with macOS, you’ll hear a variety of sound effects.
 While some people will be happy with these default alerts, you may be interested in customizing them to suit your own preferences.

 You’ll find most of these options by clicking the Apple menu, then System Preferences, then Sound.
 Under Sound Effects, you can see all the clips macOS uses to alert you about an update or warn you about a problem.
 Click on any item on this list to hear the sound.
 You can also individually adjust the volume level of each effect using the slider below it.
 Finally, you can turn all audible notifications off by unticking the Play user interface sound effects box.

 12. Configure external speakers

-If you’ve want to play the audio from your macOS machine on multiple external speakers, then you need to configure them correctly.
+If you’ve want to play the audio from your macOS machine on multiple external speakers, you’ll need to configure them correctly.
 The best way to do this is through the Audio MIDI Setup app.

 You can find this app by searching for it in Spotlight: Click the magnifying glass icon on the menu bar or hit the Cmd+Space keyboard shortcut.
-If you’ve set up your speakers properly (by following the instructions that came with the hardware), then they should appear in the list on the left.
+If you’ve set up your speakers properly (by following the instructions that came with the hardware), they should appear on the list to the left.
 Click on the speakers’ names, then choose Configure Speakers.
-At this point, you can tell macOS how they’re arranged so it knows the right configuration in which to pipe audio out to them.
-When you’re finished, click Apply and then Done.
+At this point, you can tell macOS how they’re arranged so it knows exactly how to pipe audio out to them.
+When you’re finished, click Apply, and then Done.

 Audio MIDI Setup also lets you make your settings even more specific, if necessary: You can adjust the volume of each individual speaker.